If you haven’t seen Touch Football before you can find plenty of great quality footage on Touch Football Australia’s (TFA) YouTube Channel

 - Your team will have six ‘touches’ as your opportunity to score.
 The sixth ‘touch’, dropping the ball or any infringement to the rules result in a changeover and the attacking team then becomes the defending side.

 The rules of the game are easy to understand and suitable for everyone to enjoy Touch Football.
+Please visit the Touch Football Australia website for more information including video to to explain the 8th edition rules.

 An Affiliated Sport: The Touch Football Community